IvanTepes/Space-Facts/README.md

 ## Existing Features

+### Navigation Bar
-* Navigation Bar -  is on the top of all the pages on the site and is fixed, with rounded on edge and transparent to give user sense where is when scroll.
+  Is on the top of all the pages on the site and is fixed, with rounded on edge and transparent to give user sense where is when scroll.
 The left hand side has the logo of the page being "Sp@ce F@cts", and when clicked, will return the user to the home page.
 The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens.
   Navigation item **Planets** have orange down indicator and is drop down menu on larger screens.
   Navigation bar have thick orange border on bottom side to separate navigation bar from rest of page because is rounded and only on bottom side give pleasant and interesant ux.
   The Navigation bar gives the user information about where he is on the site by changing the color of the active page also change color on hover provide user information what action he can make.

 * **Navigation bar with active home page**